stickies/stickies.github.com/_posts/2014-01-19-rails-form-enhancement-with-angular-js.markdown

 And there you go.
 Progressive enhancement for JS users and Plain Old Form Submits for non JS users!

 ### In the next part
-We will look at handlngh validations, implementing a nested form and how fields_for cooreleates quite nicely to angulars ng-repeat.
+We will look at handlng validations, implementing a nested form and how fields_for cooreleates quite nicely to angulars ng-repeat.

 * handle validations with angular
 * implement form service to handle scopes across controllers.